kritarth2121/CRUD-operations-using-express-typescript-and-docker-with-logs-/readme.md

 8. Processing the request in terms of saving to DB (postgres) and returning success message to caller.
 9. Containerizing using Docker.

-## Have a look at the Kritarth.webm file for video reference
+## Have a look at Kritarth.webm file for video reference